heptarch/heptarch.github.io/drafts/demon.md

 ʕ.
 The sky dances with unfamiliar suns; the ocean a mirror of welcoming infinitude.
-She leaves her friends by the breakwater to enter the House.
+She leaves her friends by the breakwater to enter the tunnels beneath the House.

 <i>What have you found now?</i>

-Descending to the tunnels, she feels as if she is becoming her true self once more: a self which expands through the network of otherspace generators, negentropy reservoirs, in webs of undisentanglable complexity.
-They are preparing the carriage.
+One of a thousand doors, stretching in webs of undisentanglable complexity across the galaxy.
+The procession is ready.

 <i>Child, what should you like to do?</i>